minerupset/minerupset.github.io/blog-folder/docs/2021/Blog-Introduction.md

 ## Why at All

-For years, I've wanted to write.
-Not necessarily because I wanted other people to listen - though that's always a nice thing - but instead because it was loud in the space between my ears and writing seemed to quiet things down.
+For years, I have wanted to write.
+Not necessarily because I wanted other people to listen (though it is always nice) but instead because it was loud in the space between my ears and writing seemed to quiet things down.
 I've started and stopped I don't know how many journals and blogs and voice recording habits, and I'd be lying if I said I knew why.
 The best I can think of is this example:

 When I was in my 5th year of college running, I was struggling to find motivation.
 I was running better than I ever had, and knew that success was within reach, but I ultimately felt detached from my goal.
 What finally clicked, or at least what coincided with good motivation and performance, was when I started trying to perform for other people.
 As unexpected as it was, convincing myself that running was a good thing for those around me helped me get out the door, do the right stretches, and mentally prepare for the races to come.
 I didn't achieve all I hoped to, but I certainly achieved enough to say that I "succeeded".
 Not only that, but when the wheels eventually came off, I can easily trace it back to how I had lost that focus and become more selfish in my pursuits.